When it’s sweltering hot, a day trip to an ice-cool swimming spot can be just the remedy for the summer heat.

 Kambah Pool is easily accessible, and you don’t have to leave Canberra to get there.
-There are lots of shady locations to set up your towel or picnic or enjoy the sunshine.
+There are many shady locations to set up your towel, picnic, or just enjoy the sunshine.
 If you’re feeling energetic and want to work up a sweat before your swim, there’s a walking trail to the beautiful Red Rocks Gorge or through to Pine Island that begins here.

 2. Uriarra Crossing

-If you enjoy taking a swim with your pooch, then Uriarra Crossing is for you.
+If you enjoy swimming with your pooch, then Uriarra Crossing is for you.
 It has on-leash and off-leash areas and the drive to get there covers some lovely grazing country.
 There are plenty of areas by the river to set up your picnic blanket.
-There’s another lovely walk that starts from here; the Uriarra Loop walking track.
+The beautiful Uriarra Loop walking track also starts here.

 3. Casuarina Sands

 Casuarina Sands has several sandy sections where you can wade into the deep pool formed by a weir across the river.
-There is shade, grass, picnic areas and places to launch your kayak or canoe.
+There’s shade, grass, picnic areas and places to launch your kayak or canoe.
 It’s a short drive from Weston Creek and Molonglo Valley via Cotter Road.

 4. The Cotter